Food, Agriculture, and Resilient Ecosystems (FARE) Grant Program

 Applicants are encouraged to:

-• Participate in opportunities to talk with staff and technical assistance providers to ask questions and explore proposal ideas
+• Participate in information sessions, office hours, and other opportunities to talk with staff and technical assistance providers to ask questions and explore proposal ideas

 • Incorporate involvement of priority communities in project design and implementation.
 Priority communities experience intersecting challenges of racial, health, economic and other inequities.